Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 5. Testing connectivity

-    a.
-On the AVS page, click on the "VMware credentials" option and bring up the screen with the login credentials.
+    1. On the AVS page, click on the "VMware credentials" option and bring up the screen with the login credentials.

     ![](./media/image21.png)

-    b.
-Next, use Bastion to access the Scenario-1-Jumpbox VM.
+    2. Next, use Bastion to access the Scenario-1-Jumpbox VM.
 Turn off IE Enhanced Security for Administrators (Server Manager/Local Server).

-    c.
-Open up the browser and enter the Web client URL listed on the VMware credentials tab.
+    3. Open up the browser and enter the Web client URL listed on the VMware credentials tab.
 This should take you to the vCenter logon page.

-    d.
-You will see a "Your connection isn't private" message.
+    4. You will see a "Your connection isn't private" message.
 Click through the logon pages until you can see the login screen for AVS

     ![](./media/image22.png)

-    e.
-Login using the <cloudadmin@vsphere.local> and the password copied from the VMware credentials panel
+    5. Login using the <cloudadmin@vsphere.local> and the password copied from the VMware credentials panel

     Connectivity through the vWAN hub has now been established.